PrajwalSD/runSAS/README.md

   `./runSAS.sh -fuis <name or index> <name or index>`

 # Can runSAS redeploy SAS DI jobs?
 Yes, it can.
-All you need to do is a build a list of jobs that need to be redeployed (unfortunately deploy is not implemented yet) and provide that as an argument to --redeploy option.
+All you need to do is create a file that contains the list of jobs that needs to be redeployed and provide that as an argument to --redeploy option.
 Do note that the job name should also contain the full path (relative to SAS Folders)

 `./runSAS.sh --redeploy <job-list-file>`

+_NOTE: DEPLOY feature is not built into runSAS yet_

 # How to enable email alerts?
 The script can send email alerts on different scenarios, to enable it set `EMAIL_ALERTS=Y` inside the script with the email address(es) (in parameters section).